Document Type and Release Option

 Dr. Janice Steirn

 This study sought to determine whether a relationship exists between acute aerobic exercise, at moderate intensity, and self-disclosure due to a positive change in affect.
 Participants took a pre-test measure of mood, and the Exercise Group exercised for 25 minutes afterwards.
 The remaining participants, the Non-exercise Group, sat in the same room while the others exercised.
 The Non-exercise Group was told that they would exercise next, when really they would not.
 After the Experimental Group finished exercising, all participants took a post-test measure of mood as well as a measure of self-disclosure.
 Results showed that overall mood improved for those who exercised with a significant increase in positive mood from pre-test to post-test, but a nonsignificant decrease in negative mood.
 Self-disclosure was measured by intimacy, abstractness, and valance.
 Because there was no pre-test measure of self-disclosure, the Non-exercise and Exercise Groups were compared on only a post-test measure of self-disclosure.
 In comparison to the Non-exercise Group, average self-disclosure scores were significantly higher for the Exercise Group.
 However, the only component of self-disclosure that was significantly different between groups was intimacy.
 The Exercise Group showed significantly higher levels of intimacy than the Non-exercise Group.
 Furthermore, increase in positive mood and levels of intimacy were positively correlated, revealing that exercise increased self-disclosure as a function of an increase in positive affect.

 Woods, Brittany K., "The Effects of Moderate-Intensity Acute Aerobic Exercise on Self-Disclosure" (2014).
-University Honors Program Theses.
+Honors College Theses.
 8.